-1. The course is a five year full-time combined course leading to the award of the two degrees of Bachelor of Jurisprudence and Bachelor of Laws (BJuris LLB).
+- 1. The course is a five year full-time combined course leading to the award of the two degrees of Bachelor of Jurisprudence and Bachelor of Laws (BJuris LLB). - 2.
 The first three years of the course include non-Law subjects together with Law.
-Law subjects comprise 45 credit points of compulsory subjects and 48 credit points of elective subjects.
+The degree of Bachelor of Jurisprudence may be awarded after successful completion of all subjects and units prescribed for the first three years of the course. - 3.
 Students are required to obtain the approval of the Faculty of Law for their proposed program of non-Law subjects, with an indication of Law electives they intend to study.